 The College Program for Students with Autism Spectrum Disorder was established in 2002.
+The College Program provides individualized skill building and therapeutic supports to degree seeking students with Autism Spectrum Disorder through a mentored environment while navigating a college experience at Marshall University.
 Students participating in the program have met acceptance criteria for Marshall University and must be admitted to The College Program through a separate application process.
 The program uses a positive behavior support approach to assist participating students.
 Social, communication, academic, leisure and personal living skills are assessed through person-centered planning.

 Personal goals are identified and strategies are developed based.
 Find out details such as application deadlines, fees, and specific supports here and by visiting the College Program web page here.
 Keep up with all the goings-on by liking their Facebook page, which can be found here.

 The WV ATC works with school professionals to assist in meeting the needs of students with ASD by:

 - Assessing and making recommendations for effective classroom environmental design

 - Training and coaching faculty and staff